Antonia White: Relationships

-In 1921, she was married to the first of her three husbands.
+In 1921, she was married to the first of her three husbands, Reginald Henry Green-Wilkinson.
 The marriage was annulled only two years later, and reportedly was never consummated.
 She immediately fell in love again with a man named Robert, who was an officer in the Scots Guards.
 They never married, and their relationship was brief but intense, which led to her experiencing a severe mental breakdown.
 She was committed to Bethlem, a public asylum, where she spent the next year of her life.

 She described her breakdown as a period of "mania".
 After she left the hospital, she spent four years participating in Freudian studies.
 She struggled the rest of her life with mental illness which she referred to as "The Beast".

-Her second marriage was to a man named Eric Earnshaw Smith, but this marriage ended in divorce.
+In 1925 she married a man named Eric Earnshaw Smith, but this marriage ended in divorce.
 By the age of 30, she had been married three times.
 During her second marriage, she had fallen in love with two men.
 One was Rudolph 'Silas' Glossop, described as "a tall handsome young man with a slightly melancholy charm".
 The other was Tom Hopkinson, then a copywriter.
 She had trouble deciding whom she should marry following her divorce, and she married Hopkinson in 1930.
 She had two daughters, Lyndall Hopkinson and Susan Chitty, who have both written autobiographical books about their difficult relationship with their mother.